Mustafa Qureshi

 Mustafa Qureshi (born 11 May 1938) is a Pakistani film and television actor.

 He has acted in more than 600 movies, in Urdu, Punjabi and Sindhi languages.

 He is best remembered for playing the antagonist Noori Natt in Maula Jatt (1979).

-He was born into a Sindhi family despite his later work mainly in Punjabi cinema.
+He was born into a Sindhi family despite his later work mainly being in Punjabi cinema.

 Qureshi won Nigar Award for Best Supporting Actor for his performance in Lal Aandhi (1979).
-He then won his first Nigar Award for Best Actor for 1981 film Sher Khan.
+He then won his first Nigar Award for Best Actor for the 1981 film Sher Khan.
 He won his third Nigar Award and second in best actor category for his role in Rustam Te Khan (1983).

 He was awarded Pride of Performance in 1988.

 He has voiced Germander in the Commander Safeguard animated series.

 Early life and career

 Qureshi was born in Hyderabad, Sindh, on 11 May 1938, and received primary education in Hyderabad, combining both modern and religious studies, later on gaining a Master of Arts degree in Islamic history from Sindh University, being particularly influenced by the scholars Imdad Ali Imam Ali Kazi and Ali Muhammad Rashidi, while after his graduation he began his professional career as a host on Radio Pakistan's Sindhi programme Assan Jo Pakistan ("Our Pakistan"), in 1957.

 One day he went to see the shooting of the film Aag Ka Darya (1966) and was spotted by cameraman and future film director Raza Mir, who asked him to act as a villain in his upcoming film, Lakhon Mein Aik (1967).
 Qureshi initially could not see himself becoming an actor, so he had to be convinced by Mir.
 Eventually Qureshi agreed to do the film, which became a box-office hit.
 As of 2016, his film career has spanned 45 years.